DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 round-trip to Google - typically by issuing a local cookie.
-The *SignInScheme* tells the Google handler to use the scheme named *IdentityServerConstants.ExternalCookieAuthenticationScheme*, which is a cookie authentication handler automatically created by intended for external logins.
+The *SignInScheme* tells the Google handler to use the scheme named *IdentityServerConstants.ExternalCookieAuthenticationScheme*, which is a cookie authentication handler automatically created by IdentityServer that is intended for external logins.

-Now run IdentityServer and the MVC client and try to authenticate (you may need to log out and log back in).
+Now run *IdentityServer* and *MvcClient* and try to authenticate (you may need to log out and log back in).
 You will see a Google button on the login page.

  ![](../images/2_google_login.png)

 Click on Google and authenticate with a Google account.
-You should land back on the MvcClient home page, showing that the user is now coming from Google with claims sourced from Google's data.
+You should land back on the *MvcClient* home page, showing that the user is now coming from Google with claims sourced from Google's data.

+{{% notice note %}}

 The Google button is rendered by the login page automatically when there are external providers registered as authentication schemes.
-See the *BuildModelAsync* method in *src/IdentityServer/Pages/Login/Index.cshtml.cs* and the corresponding Razor template for more details.
+See the *BuildModelAsync* method in *IdentityServer\Pages\Login\Index.cshtml.cs* and the corresponding Razor template for more details.

+{{% /notice %}}

 #### Adding an additional OpenID Connect-based external provider
-You can add an additional external provider.
-We have a [cloud-hosted demo](https://demo.duendesoftware.com) version of Duende IdentityServer which you can integrate using OpenID Connect.
+A [cloud-hosted demo](https://demo.duendesoftware.com) version of Duende IdentityServer can be added as an additional external provider.

-Add the OpenId Connect handler to DI:
+Register and configure the services for the OpenId Connect handler in *IdentityServer\HostingExtensions.cs*:
 ```cs
 builder.Services.AddAuthentication()
     .AddGoogle("Google", options => { /* ... */ })